mhobbs81/development-roundtable-cors-xss/PITCHME.md

 ### [XSS Definition](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS))

 ---
+@snap[north-west]
-## What are the XSS types?
+#### What are the XSS types?
+@snapend

 @snap[west span-100]
-@ul[spaced text-white]
+@ul[spaced text-black]
 - Type 1: Reflected XSS (or Non-Persistent) - A compromised web site reflects back a malicious script.
 - Type 2: Stored XSS (or Persistent) - A poorly sanitized database stores a malicious script.
 A user-agent executes a script embedded in dynamically generated content.
 - Type 0: DOM-Based XSS - A server provides a legit script.
-The client executes the script with input provided by a user which is directly inject into the web page.
+The client executes the script provided by a user.
 @ulend
 @snapend